Master in Human and Natural Resource Studies: Career Path

 There are several reasons why someone might choose to pursue a Master's degree in Human and Natural Resource Studies, including:

-• Research and fieldwork opportunities: Many programs offer students the opportunity to conduct original research and participate in fieldwork, which can be a valuable learning experience and help students develop skills that are highly valued by employers.
+• Research and fieldwork opportunities: Many programs offer students the opportunity to conduct original research and participate in fieldwork, which can be a valuable learning experience and help students develop skills highly valued by employers.

 FAQ